vedph/mqdq_mqutil/doc/apparatus.md

 Yet, there are at least a couple of substantial differences:

-- a first difference is made by their **context**: the Cadmus model is stored and edited independently, in its own *part*.
+- a first difference is made by their **context**: the Cadmus model is designed, stored and edited independently, in its own *part*.
 Its model does not affect that of the text it refers to; nor is affected by it.
-In XML instead, this fragment must become part of a much larger, yet unique DOM-shaped structure, where each element must get entangled with all the others, whatever their conceptual domain or practical purpose.
+In XML instead, this fragment must become part of a much larger, yet unique DOM-shaped structure, where each element gets entangled with all the others, whatever their conceptual domain or practical purpose.

 - the Cadmus model is totally **predictable**.
 It may well be highly nested, and include optional and/or required properties of any specific type; but its model is well defined, just as an object class in a programming language.
 The XML tree instead is highly variable, right because of the very lax model designed to represent any possible detail of a historical document, merging a lot of different structures all laid on the same text.
 In fact, unless we have constrained our document model into a highly disciplined subset of TEI, we cannot be sure about the content of each XML element: for instance, here a `note` could include just text, or a text mixed with elements like `emph` or `lb`; in turn, `emph` might include another `emph`; it even happens that a `note` includes another `note`.
 In theory, this opens to infinite recursion, and the only way of knowing which structures are effectively found in our documents is scanning all of them.
 All these documents are TEI-compliant; but this is not enough to allow us to know in advance which structures might happen to be found.
-We can never be sure, unless we scan all the documents; and this is fragile, as any newly added
+We can never be sure, unless we scan all the documents; and this is fragile, as any newly added document might change our empirically deduced model.